Home insurance

 Why has the price of home insurance gone up?

-We have also heard of renewal prices having more than doubled for some, with labour and material costs both having risen, making claim costs higher.
+Though we've heard of renewal prices having more than doubled for some, with labour and material costs both having risen, making claim costs higher for some insurers, though other insurers may not have been affected as much.

-So EVERYONE should check now whether they can save, lock in a decent price today, and forestall any further rises.
+So EVERYONE should compare home insurance costs to see whether they can save, lock in a decent price today, and forestall any further rises.

 8 tips to reduce home insurance cost